David Guetta: 1984–2000: Early work

 Guetta began to DJ at the Broad Club in Paris.
 He first played popular songs, and he discovered house music when he heard a Farley "Jackmaster" Funk track on French radio in 1987.
 The next year, he began hosting his own club nights.
-In 1990, he released "Nation Rap", a hip-hop collaboration with French rapper Sidney Duteil.
+In 1990, he released "Nation Rap", a hip-hop collaboration with the French rapper Sidney Duteil.

 In the mid-1990s Guetta played in clubs including Le Centrale, the Rex, Le Boy, and Folies Pigalle.
 Released in 1994 Guetta's second single, a collaboration with American house vocalist Robert Owens titled "Up & Away", was a minor club hit.
-In 1994, Guetta became the manager of Le Palace nightclub and he continued to organise parties there and in other clubs, such as the "Scream" parties in Les Bains Douches.
+In 1994, Guetta became the manager of Le Palace nightclub and he continued to organise parties there and in other clubs, such as the "Scream" parties in Les Bains-Douches.

 2001–2003: Just a Little More Love

 In 2001, Guetta and Joachim Garraud founded Gum Productions, and in the same year Guetta's first hit single, "Just a Little More Love", featuring American singer Chris Willis was released.
 Willis was vacationing in France when he met Guetta.
 Guetta's debut album Just a Little More Love was released in 2002 on Virgin Records and sold over 300,000 copies.
 The follow-up singles, ("Love Don't Let Me Go", "People Come People Go" and "Give Me Something"), were released in 2002.
 Guetta released a compilation, F*ck Me I'm Famous, in 2003, named after his party in Ibiza.
 It included "Just for One Day (Heroes)", a remix of David Bowie's song "Heroes".
 Later in his career, Guetta continued recording compilations under that title.
 Along with Garraud, Guetta remixed Orchestral Manoeuvres in the Dark's 1980 hit "Enola Gay" for The OMD Singles (2003).